DaTebe/destroyclaims/docs/std-extensions.md

 > 🛎️ This is a `destroyConditions` extension

+> 🧬 v1.0.0

 This extension allows to model if data should be deleted inside or outside to a country.
 The extension here refers to the physical location of the data.
 The DCA must be able to determine the physical location of the data.
+It can be specified whether the data should be deleted inside or outside the country.

 |field name|required|description|type|example|
 |---|---|---|---|---|
 |`code`|MUST|Alpha3 code of a country.
 According to [ISO-3166-1](https://www.iso.org/iso-3166-country-codes.html).|`<alpha3>String`|`JPN`|
 |`scope`|MUST|Specify whether to delete inside or outside the country.
 Enumeration: `inside`, `outside`|`String`|`inside`|

-> ⚠️ There may be special cases where parts of the data are located in different countries.
+> ⚠️ There may be special cases where parts of the data are in different countries.
-> Here you have to use the extension several times to cover all possible countries.
+> You MUST use the extension several times to cover all possible countries where data fragments may be present.

 ### `std:geoLocation`

 > 🛎️ This is a `destroyConditions` extension

+> 🧬 v1.0.0

-This extension models the physical position of the data using Geometric Figures on the world map.
+This extension models the physical position of the data using geometric figures on a world map.
 [GeoJSON](https://geojson.org/) is used for this purpose.
+The extension here refers to the physical location of the data.
+The DCA must be able to determine the physical location of the data.
-It can be determined whether the data should be deleted inside or outside the modeled regions.
+It can be specified whether the data should be deleted inside or outside the modelled regions.

 |field name|required|description|type|example|
 |---|---|---|---|---|